 Recently it was published that ChatGPT now processes daily more than 2.5 billion prompts worldwide, with 330 million from the U.S. alone.
-Further, ChatGPT now serves half a billion weekly active users.
-The question business owners should ask is, "How many of these users are my employees?" and "How Continue Reading
+Further, ChatGPT now serves nearly three quarters of a billion weekly active users.
+The question business owners should ask is, "How many of these users are my Continue Reading

 Get Your Crypto Off the Exchanges – Now